humanplayer2/get-twitter-likers-data/README.md

 # TL;DR // Quickstart
 This script live scrapes the IDs of liking and/or retweeting users of tweets that fall under some query.
 To use it:

 1. Apply for [Academic Research access](https://developer.twitter.com/en/products/twitter-api/academic-research) to the Twitter API v2.
-This givs you a bearer token.
+This gives you a bearer token.
 Perhaps have your team members apply, too.
 The script can use more than one bearer token at a time, thus increasing pull limits.
 2. Install the Python3 dependencies for the script (see below).
 3. Clone this repo to a local folder under which data will be saved.
 4. Set bearer token(s) in the `parameters.py` together with scrape parameters (see below).